-In the thirty-third edition of “Legends of the Game”, we look at the career of Dave Pietramala.
+In the seventy-seventh edition of “Legends of the Game”, we look at the career of Dave Pietramala.

 At Hopkins, Pietramala was a member of the 1987 National Championship team.
 He won the Schmeisser Award as the nation’s top defenseman in 1988 and 1989 and the 1989 Enners Award as the nation’s top player.
 He was also named a first-team All American three times while at Hopkins.

 Pietramala also played at the club level for the storied Mount Washington Lacrosse Club in the 1990s, the professional level for the Pittsburgh Bulls in the Major Indoor Lacrosse League, and nationally for the United States Men’s National Lacrosse team.
 He won two world championships in the International Lacrosse Federation World Championship, was named All-World in both 1990 and 1994, and Best and Fairest Player (MVP) in 1990.

 In addition to these awards, Pietramala was named to the NCAA Silver Anniversary Team in 1995, the All-Time Johns Hopkins Team, and Lacrosse Magazine’s All-Century Team.
 He was inducted into the National Lacrosse Hall of Fame in 2004.

 After 1991, Pietramala took jobs as an assistant coach at Gilman School, Johns Hopkins University, the University of Pennsylvania, and Loyola College before returning to Johns Hopkins as its defensive coordinator in 1995.
 In 1998 he took over the head coaching job at Cornell University, where he was named the national Coach of the Year in 2000.